opencypher/cypherdb/src/content/docs/developer-guide/index.md

 ---
-title: Build Kuzu from source
+title: Build CypherDB from source
-description: Developer guide for building Kuzu from source code with CMake, Python, and C++20 compiler requirements.
+description: Developer guide for building CypherDB from source code with CMake, Python, and C++20 compiler requirements.
 ---

 :::caution[Note]
-This page is intended for developers who want to build Kuzu from source.
-If you are a user of Kuzu, please refer to the [installation guide](https://kuzudb.github.io/docs/installation) for downloading pre-built binaries for your platform.
+This page is intended for developers who want to build CypherDB from source.
+If you are a user of CypherDB, please refer to the [installation guide](https://kuzudb.github.io/docs/installation) for downloading pre-built binaries for your platform.
 :::

-To build from source code, Kuzu requires CMake (`>=3.15`), Python (`>=3.9`), and a compiler that supports C++20.
+To build from source code, CypherDB requires CMake (`>=3.15`), Python (`>=3.9`), and a compiler that supports C++20.
 The minimum supported versions of C++ compilers are GCC 12, Clang 18, and MSVC 19.20.
 The preferred compiler on Linux is GCC; on macOS, Apple Clang; and on Windows, MSVC.
 On Linux, Clang is also tested.
 Other compilers that support C++20 may also work, but are not tested.

-Below are the instructions for building Kuzu on Ubuntu, AlmaLinux, Arch Linux, macOS, and Windows.
+Below are the instructions for building CypherDB on Ubuntu, AlmaLinux, Arch Linux, macOS, and Windows.
 These instructions should also work for other similar platforms:

 - For other Debian-based Linux distributions, such as *Debian*, *Linux Mint*, and *Pop!_OS*, the instructions should be similar to Ubuntu.
 - For other Red Hat-based Linux distributions, such as *Red Hat Enterprise Linux (RHEL)*, *CentOS*, *Fedora*, *Rocky Linux*, and *Oracle Linux*, the instructions should be similar to AlmaLinux.
 - For other Arch-based Linux distributions, such as *Manjaro*, the instructions should be similar to Arch Linux.

 :::note[Tip]
-You can refer to our [multi-platform GitHub Actions workflow](https://github.com/kuzudb/kuzu/blob/master/.github/workflows/multiplatform-build-test.yml) for the exact commands we use on different platforms.
+You can refer to our [multi-platform GitHub Actions workflow](https://github.com/opencypher/cypherdb/blob/master/.github/workflows/multiplatform-build-test.yml) for the exact commands we use on different platforms.
 :::

 ## Building Instructions